-MITER LOCK ADJUSTMENT (FIG. 11)
+MITER LOCK ADJUSTMENT

-The miter lock rod should be adjusted if the table of the saw can be moved when the miter lock handle is locked down.
-To adjust, put the miter lock handle in the up position.
-Using a slotted screwdriver, adjust the lock rod in 1/8 clockwise turn increments to increase the lock force.
-To ensure the miter lock is functioning properly, re-lock miter lock handle to a non-detent
+MITER LOCK ADJUSTMENT The miter lock rod should be adjusted if the table of the saw can be moved when the miter lock is locked down.
+To adjust the miter lock handle, put the miter lock handle in the up, unlocked position.
+Using a 13 mm open end wrench, loosen the lock nut on the miter lock rod (Fig. 10).
+Using a slotted screwdriver, tighten the miter lock rod by turning it clockwise as shown in Figure 10.
+Turn the lock rod until it is snug, then turn counterclockwise one turn.
+To ensure the miter lock handle is functioning properly, re-lock the miter lock to a non-detented measurement on the miter scale - for example, 34° - and ensure the table will not rotate.
+Tighten lock nut.